On Basis Constructions in Finite Element Exterior Calculus: Notation and Definitions

 \subsection{Simplices}

 Let $n \in \bbN_{0}$.
 An $n$-dimensional simplex $T$ is the convex closure of pairwise distinct points $v^T_0, \dots, v^T_n$ in Euclidean space, called the \emph{vertices} of $T$, such that the vertices are an affinely independent set.
-Note that the dimension of the ambient Euclidean space must be at least $n$ but otherwise does not matter.
+Note that the dimension of the ambient Euclidean space must be at least $n$ for any simplex to exist, but otherwise it does not matter.
+We call $F \subseteq T$ a \emph{subsimplex} of $T$ if the set of vertices of $F$ is a subset of the set of vertices of $T$.

-An \emph{ordered simplex} is a simplex with an ordering of its set of vertices (see \cite{FuchsViro}) We henceforth assume that all simplices in this article are ordered.
+An \emph{ordered simplex} is a simplex with an ordering of its set of vertices (see \cite{FuchsViro}).
+We henceforth assume that all simplices in this article are ordered.
+Without loss of generality, we assume moreover that subsimplices order their vertices in the same manner as those vertices are ordered in their parent simplices.